kevinohara80/nforce/README.md

 ## API

+### Callbacks

 Callbacks will always pass an optional error object, and a response object.

 ```js
 callback(err, resp);
 ```

+### createConnection(opts)

+The createConnection method creates an *nforce* connection object.
+You need to supply some arguments including oauth information and some optional arguments for version and environment.

+* `clientId`: Required.
+This is the OAuth client id
+* `clientSecret`: Required.
+This is the OAuth client secret
+* `redirectUri`: Required.
+This is the redirect URI for OAuth callbacks
+* `apiVersion`: Optional.
+This is a number or string representing a valid REST API version.
+Default is v24.0.
+* `environment`: Optional.
+Values can be 'production' or 'sandbox'.
+Default is production.

-The following list of methods are available for an **nforce** connection object
+The following list of methods are available for an **nforce** connection object:

 ### getAuthUri()